GaParmar/clean-fid/README.md

 [**Project**](https://www.cs.cmu.edu/~clean-fid/) | [**Paper**](https://arxiv.org/abs/2104.11222)

 The FID calculation involves many steps that can produce inconsistencies in the final metric.
 As shown below, different implementations use different low-level image quantization and resizing functions, the latter of which are often implemented incorrectly.

-We provide this library to address the issues found and make the FID values comparable across different methods, papers, and groups.
+We provide an easy-to-use library to address the above issues and make the FID scores comparable across different methods, papers, and groups.

 ![FID Steps](docs/images/fid_steps.jpg)